The most important feature of the post-Mauryan period was the growth of trade and commerce, both internally as well as externally.

 Against this import Romans exported gold and silver to India.

-Trade and commerce, both internal and foreign, was dependent to a great extent on the craft activities.
+Trade and commerce, both internal and foreign, were dependent to a great extent on the craft activities.

 Mathura and Vanga (East Bengal) were famous for the variety of cotton and silk textiles.